 How to Use Coconut Oil for Brain Health

-Use it wherever you normally use other vegetable oils.
+Substitute it wherever you normally use other vegetable oils like canola, safflower, soy, and sunflower oil.

-Coconut oil is excellent for frying, sauteing, roasting, and baking.
+This makes coconut oil excellent for frying, sautéing, roasting, and baking.

 You can add a dollop when making rice or hot cereal or add it to soups or smoothies.